 * Even “wild-caught” Alaskan and Pacific salmon may have been born and raised in a hatchery.

 * Farmed salmon transmit diseases and parasites; those who escape their pens (and they do) outcompete and interbreed with wild salmon.

 * A 2006 study confirms that salmon farms are “massive breeding grounds” for sea lice.
 Under natural conditions, wild adult fish carrying these parasites are not in migration channels at the same time as the defenseless, inch-long baby salmon, so infestation of the young fish is not a problem.
 But today, in waters near fish farms (which tend to be located at the end of those same migration channels), up to 95% of baby salmon are fatally infested.
 It is feared that that farmed salmon from nearly 300 fish factories in North America may ultimately decimate the wild population in the Atlantic.

-* The meat is toxic and the industry is environmentally destructive–need we say more?
+* The meat is unhealthy, and the fishing/aquaculture industry is environmentally destructive–need we say more?